Choochoo/MovieReviewForSelfHosting/MovieReviewApp/README.md

 3. Run the application - it will guide you through secure setup
 4. Optional: Set up reverse proxy (nginx/Apache) for HTTPS

+### IIS Deployment

+For detailed IIS deployment instructions, including how to set up multiple instances, see our comprehensive [IIS Deployment Guide](docs/IIS_DEPLOYMENT.md).

+Key points for IIS deployment:
+- Configure instance and port using command line arguments in web.config
+- Each instance maintains separate configuration and database
+- No port configuration needed in the UI - handled via deployment configuration

 ## 📝 License

 This project is for personal use.
 Please respect API terms of service for TMDB and Gladia.